guywitheyes/guywitheyes/README.md

 ## What I'm working on:
 - **Python:** I'm pretty great at Python, but there's always more to learn.
-- **Javascript:** There are a couple advanced topics that need some work.
+- **React and React Native:** Some advanced topics remain that need to be learned.

 ## Technologies I know:
 * **HTML/CSS/JS**: Eazy.